Click here for home page

 Photo: Lee Millward/GRTR!

-Bob Catley and Tony Clarkin then formed a Magnum spin-off with Al Barrow (bass) and Harry James (drums) called Hard Rain but the band's two albums provoked a mixed response.
+Bob Catley and Tony Clarkin then formed a Magnum spin-off with Al Barrow (bass) called Hard Rain but the band's two albums provoked a mixed response.
 Many fans thought it was all but Magnum in name, but the songs and atmosphere had changed.
 At this time Bob Catley also had a burgeoning solo career and guested on several rock projects.

 Photo: Lee Millward/GRTR!

 There were rumours in late-2001 of an impending Magnum reunion, but this time without Mickey Barker (drums) and Colin 'Wally' Lowe on bass.
-The Hard Rain band came together again, added Stanway on keyboards, called themselves Magnum, and produced the album 'Breath of Life' in early 2002.
+The Hard Rain band came together again, added Stanway on keyboards and Jimmy Copley on drums, called themselves Magnum, and produced the album 'Breath of Life' in early 2002.
 This, and the subsequent tour, was well received and convinced the band they were back in favour.

-'Brand New Morning' followed in 2004, and in 2007 the band were confident enough to call their new album 'Princess Alice and the Broken Arrow' harking back to the dungeons/dragons-era of the early eighties.
+'Brand New Morning' followed in 2004 with Harry James (ex-Thunder) now on the drum stool and in 2007 the band were confident enough to call their new album 'Princess Alice and the Broken Arrow' harking back to the dungeons/dragons-era of the early eighties.
 And to underline that, the Rodney Matthews artwork rounded things off.

 Characterised by Bob Catley's warm and expressive vocal skills, and Tony Clarkin's consistently high-standard songwriting, Magnum have always evoked a passion in those that have closely followed their progress since the late-seventies.
 The Polydor-era pushed the band into the big-time stadium arena although some (including with hindsight, the band) thought their final studio album for that label was wrongly aimed at the American market.